Montfort Secondary School disciplines students for tripping, kicking schoolmate

 "The school has zero tolerance for bullying and violence and will continue to seek to provide a safe learning environment for all students."

-The police told CNA that a report had been lodged and they were looking into the matter.
+The police told CNA that a report had been lodged and they are looking into the matter.

 Earlier this month, Education Minister Chan Chun Sing said in parliament that the Ministry of Education (MOE) takes a serious view of any act of bullying and violence.